zhou-1/COVISS-Lab-Research/Theory/Web.md

 1.assign global variables pointing to the "definitive" (img) upper canvas
 2.use current time to define the name of the results (log) file (for example Results_{ID}.txt)
 3.initialize mouse cursor as pencil by default, load imag into cursor
-4.AJAX call to loadBatches() in views.py to get list of images and ids
+4.AJAX call to loadBatches() in views.py to get list of images and ids, call init() function, lookupInit() and loadImage();once error, try call ajax again and after retrylimit times, reload whole webpage.
 In loadBatches() function,

+In init() function,

+In lookupInit() function,

+In loadImage() function,